There has been a lot of rumors regarding cannabis link building lately.

-There is no need to antagonize your friends for such a small favor like a backlink if most of them will be willing to do it anyway.
+There is no need to torment your friends for such a small favor as a backlink if most of them will be willing to do it anyway.

-With this approach you might get less links than by asking but you will retain good relationships.
+With this approach, you might get fewer links than by asking, but you will retain good relationships.

 And this is priceless!

-- Make sure not to overdo it with this method as it may annoy people.
-Sometimes it is better to retain relationship than get a single link.
+- Make sure not to overdo it with this method, as it may annoy people.
+Sometimes it is better to retain a relationship than get a single link.

-- Focus on content that helps you make more money; commercial content.
+- Focus on content that helps your clients make more money; commercial content.

 This method is a bit intrusive and can harm your reputation if you’re already an established expert.

-It is a bit similar to broken link building in a sense that you’re trying to be featured instead of some other blog.
+It is a bit similar to broken cannabis link building in the sense that you’re trying to be featured instead of some other blog.

 But here is what makes it messy.

-With this white hat link building tactic you are trying to replace an existing article.
+With this white hat marijuana link building tactic, you are trying to replace an existing article.